APO L40 (Lisinopril 40 mg)

 Pill imprint APO L40 has been identified as Lisinopril 40 mg.

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; alport syndrome; coronary artery disease (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; alport syndrome; migraine prevention; heart failure (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Lisinopril 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - APO L40